pxg/Pollmamania/README.md

 Polls to do list:

-# add a header and footer.
-Link to main poll.
-Add a picture
-# add some simple css
 # homepage as polls

 # let the user suggest a poll option if one isn't present